Simple certificate of good conduct; application

 - If you apply in person at the municipality, you must present your passport or identity card.

 - If you are submitting a written application , your signature must be certified by a seal authority.
-You must also state the purpose for which the certificate of good conduct is to be used.
+Public certification by a notary public is also possible.
+Furthermore, you must state the purpose for which the certificate of good conduct is to be used.
+Information on certification can be found under "Further links".

-It is not possible to submit an application by proxy.
+It is not possible to submit an application through an authorized representative.

 - completion of the 14th year of life